jaghaimo/starpocalypse/README.md

 **Engagement Module**

-1. All non-blacklisted factions are considered for reputation adjustment.
+1. All non-blacklisted factions, and only player-won engagements are considered for reputation adjustment.
+1. Reputation adjustment is based on relationship between faction being adjusted and owner of the fleet you have beaten.
-1. Maximum reputation adjustment is 1 (both increase or decrease) for factions that hate the owner of the fleet you have beaten.
+1. Maximum reputation adjustment is 1 for factions that are vengeful (or -1 for factions that are cooperative) to the owner of the fleet you have beaten.
-1. Additionally, commissioned faction gets adjusted 3 times faster.
+1. For commissioned faction the max adjustment is 3 (or -3).

 **Industry Module**